SiT: Self-supervised vIsion Transformer: Experimental Results

 \section{Experimental Results}

-The common evaluation to demonstrate the generalisation of the learnt features by self-supervised methods is to pretrain the model in unsupervised fashion, followed by finetuning the model on a downstream task like image classification, object detection, segmentation, etc. In this work, we conduct several experiments on four well-known multi-class data sets (Section \ref{subsec:datasets}) to show the effectiveness of our proposed self-supervised image transformer.
+The common evaluation to demonstrate the generalisation of the learnt features by self-supervised methods is to pretrain the model in unsupervised fashion, followed by finetuning the model on a downstream task like image classification, object detection, segmentation, etc. In this work, we conduct several experiments on different well-known multi-class and multi-label datasets (Table \ref{tbl:dataset}) as well as on video instance segmentation task to show the effectiveness of our proposed self-supervised vision transformer.